gamidirohan/OpenVINO-Messenger-AI-Assistant-for-an-AI-PC/README.md

 1. **Frontend**: Next.js web application that provides the user interface
 2. **Backend**: FastAPI server that handles API requests, Telegram integration, and AI processing
-3. **Vector Database**: ChromaDB for storing and retrieving message embeddings
+3. **Electron Wrapper**: Desktop application wrapper that packages the frontend and backend together

+The backend also integrates with ChromaDB for vector storage and retrieval.

 ## Project Structure